Asia City trip Culture Featured Gastronomy

 *Whoopsie: I didn’t make any pictures in the museums, so here’s a lovely Chinese bride instead.

 In addition to the Forbidden City, there are many other great museums to visit in Beijing.
-Here are a couple of the main ones.
+Here are a couple of the most important ones.

 National Museum of China: located on Tiananmen Square and one of the most visited museums in the world.
 Its huge collection focuses mainly on historical and cultural Chinese heritage from prehistoric times to the present day.